-You're only eligible for Supplemental Security Income (SSI) benefits if your income falls under the SSI income limits.
+You're only eligible for Supplemental Security Income (SSI) benefits if your income falls under the SSI income limits ($967 for individuals and $1,450 for couples applying for SSI).
 But income isn't just money you earn from a job.
 To level the playing field between SSI applicants, the Social Security Administration (SSA) counts the value of some free items as income—such as a room provided to you at no charge by a relative or friend.

-But to encourage you to work and to account for some expenses, Social Security allows you to exclude some money from your countable income.
-Read on to learn what counts as income for SSI and what doesn't.
+But to encourage you to work and to account for some expenses, Social Security allows you to exclude some money from your countable income, as well as some types of government benefits.
+Read on to learn what counts as income for SSI and what doesn't, to help you figure out whether you qualify for SSI.

-Social Security defines income as the amount of money you bring in as well as items you can use to get the following:
+Social Security defines income as the amount of money you bring in as well as items you can use to get food and shelter.

 Social Security doesn't count some income and benefits when calculating your income for SSI eligibility.
-Social Security won't count the following income toward the SSI income limit :
+These are called income exclusions.
+Social Security won't count the following income when it determines your SSI eligibility.

 Social Security doesn't consider the following benefits to be countable income:

-Note also that income set aside for an SSI "Plan for Achieving Self-Support" (PASS), a work incentive program, also isn't countable income.
+Also, income you set aside for an SSI "Plan for Achieving Self-Support" (PASS) isn't countable income.
+PASS is a work incentive program that allows you to set aside income or resources to help you get a job, go back to school, or start a business.
 (Learn more about Social Security work incentive programs.)

 For more information on what doesn't count as income for SSI, Social Security keeps an extensive list of earned and unearned income exclusions.